|

 Legolas stared down at her, taken aback by her question.
 She

-was thinking of him as old; as having lived many lifetimes before
+was thinking of him as old, as having lived many lifetimes before

-her.
-And he hated any reminder of the gulf between them.
+hers, and he hated any reminder of the gulf between them.
 "No,

 melmenya, of course not."

-"If I were an elleth would you"
+"If I were an elleth, would you"

 "Eowyn!"
-Legolas grabbed her upper arms quite roughly
+Legolas grabbed her upper arms quite roughly,

 and shook her a little.
 "I love you.
 I have loved you from

-with them was not what it is with you.
+them was not what it is with you.
 I do not want anyone

 but you.
 I will never want anyone but you.
 And the reason